 About the author: Married mom of two teen girls, residing in the U.S., yet dreaming daily about the K.

 Even though I’m a newbie to K-pop, I’m proud to have acquired a good amount of knowledge about it in a condensed window of time.
-I find myself talking about the Korean Wave and its various generations as though I was there for them, when in reality, until 2017 the only K-pop on my iPod was 2NE1’s “I am the Best” and Psy’s “Gangnam Style.”
+I find myself talking about the Korean Wave and its various generations as though I was there for them, when in reality, until 2017 the only K-pop I’d heard was 2NE1’s “I am the Best” and Psy’s “Gangnam Style.”
 I feel like I’ve been into K-pop forever.
 It’s brought such color and flavor to my life that it’s hard to imagine a time before I was into it.
 K-pop is joyful, sincere, complex, and most of all captivating.
 There aren’t many people that only like K-pop a little bit.
 People either love it or hate it, or they’ve never really heard it.
-Knowing “Gangnam Style” barely counts because it was a novelty song, the “Macarena” of 2012.
-Psy’s monster hit now seems as American as apple pie, it’s part of our musical history, but it surprisingly didn’t quite connect the American public to K-pop.
+I can say that I’d heard it, but I’d never really listened to it until 2017.

 A term I’ve heard in the K-pop world is 입덕 (ip-deok), slang for the moment one enters into a fandom.
 For me personally, BTS on the AMAs was ipdeok.
-I was hooked in that moment, and MOMtheK is the how, when, why and what that has followed.
+I was hooked in that moment, November 19, 2017.
+That was when I listened.
+MOMtheK is the how, when, why and what that has followed.